 - Beef or Mushroom Stroganoff makes a hearty meal

 - Dumplings And Veggies Or Chicken

 Travel Meals No Refrigeration

 We hope this article has shown you that eating healthy without a refrigerator is totally possible.
 Meals that don’t need refrigeration — or even cooking — don’t have to be boring or unhealthily salt-laden.

-In fact, many meals that need no refrigeration are both completely yummy and body-friendly, not to mention easy to make.
-In fact, some of these camping meals are so simple but satisfying.
+In fact, many meals that need no refrigeration are both completely yummy and healthy, not to mention easy to make.
+In fact, some of these camping meals are simple but satisfying.
 You may find yourself making them even after you’re back home with a fully-equipped kitchen at your disposal.